wesayhowhigh/docs/docs/development/deployment/exporting-site.md

 ### AWS Cli

-To export S3 files you will need the AWS Cli.
+To export S3 files you will need the AWS CLI.
 If this already setup on your machine you can skip to the [S3 export command](#aws-s3).

 First you will need the AWS Cli installed on your machine.
 If it is not installed, [see here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).